 - Carrying children

-- · Climbing stairs
+- Climbing stairs

 - Driving

 - Exercising

 - Lifting

 - Standing or placing body weight on your surgery foot/leg

-- · Walking without a walker or cane
+- Walking without a walker or cane

-- Rehabilitation/Physical Therapy; Your doctor will order therapy that is very important for getting the best results from your surgery and to teach you how to safely resume activity again.
+- Rehabilitation/Physical Therapy: Your doctor will order therapy that is very important for getting the best results from your surgery and to teach you how to safely resume activity again.
 Therapy may be delivered either through Home Health or Outpatient Rehab. - Showering/Bathing: Avoid getting your incision wet until it heals.
 Cover the bandage/dressing as instructed. - Sitting: Sit in chairs with arm rests.
-Avoid sitting for a long time in one position. - Walking: Use a walker or cane as instructed.
-Wear well-fitted shoes with non-skid bottoms, and take extra caution when walking on uneven ground or wet surfaces.
-Avoid falling by having someone clear pathways in your home (remove throw rugs, lamp cords, and clutter so you will not trip).
+Keep your knees lower than your hips when sitting.
+It is okay to place a pillow in the chair to raise the seat up. - Walking: Use a walker or cane as instructed.Wear well-fitted shoes with non-skid bottoms, and take extra caution when walking on uneven ground or wet surfaces.
+Avoid falling by having someone clear pathways in your home (remove throw rugs, lamp cords, and clutter so you will not trip). - You should not cross your legs or ankles or twist your affected leg after certain surgical procedures.
+Ask your surgeon if this precaution applies to you.

 Take your medicines as instructed by your doctor.
 This is very important.
 Tell your doctor or pharmacist if: